ora-io/awesome-uniswap-hooks/README.md

 - [Uniswap v4 Developer Documents](https://docs.uniswapfoundation.org/): Official V4 Developer Documents from Uniswap Foundation, covering topics including how developer would begin to start building out hooks on local testnets in order to start testing out hook designs.
 - [Core smart contracts of Uniswap v4](https://github.com/Uniswap/v4-core): The core smart contracts of Uniswap v4, highlighting `v4-core`'s singleton-style architecture, the management of all pool state in `PoolManager.sol`, and use of hook contracts to implement callbacks in the lifecycle of pool actions.
 - [Peripheral smart contracts for interacting with Uniswap v4](https://github.com/Uniswap/v4-periphery): `v4-periphery` hosts the logic that builds on top of the core pool logic like hook contracts, position managers, and even possibly libraries needed for integrations.
 It is still under development and is being updated as the v4 ecosystem matures.
 Includes the `BaseHook` contract that can be used as a base for creating custom hooks.
-- [Draft Technical Whitepaper for Uniswap v4 Core](https://github.com/Uniswap/v4-core/blob/main/whitepaper-v4-draft.pdf): Covers an introduction to Uniswap v4, hooks, singleton and flash accounting, native ETH, and other notable features.
+- [Technical Whitepaper for Uniswap v4 Core](https://github.com/Uniswap/v4-core/blob/main/docs/whitepaper/whitepaper-v4.pdf): Covers an introduction to Uniswap v4, hooks, singleton and flash accounting, native ETH, and other notable features.

 ## 🔄 Lifecycle